Planning a trip to the Gold Coast

 Located on level 77 of the Q1 Resort, Australia’s tallest building SkyPoint Observation Deck offers views 360 degrees of Gold Coast landscape and beaches.
 The lift will have you 270 metres above the ground in less than a minute.

 They offer a one-time entry or three-day ticket and also a number of dining options.
 A dine and view ticket which includes a $20 dining voucher with your entry.
 There is also an afternoon tea option.
 We suggest you pop up and start the day with a sunrise viewing and breakfast.

 Where: Level 77, Q1 9 Hamilton Ave, Surfers Paradise

 When: 7.30am-7.30pm daily

-Join Australia Your Way Community – Have a question about travelling in Australia?
+Join Australia Your Way Community – Have a question about traveling in Australia?
 Want to discover new places to visit?
-Head over to our group and join in all the fun
+Head over to our group and join in all the fun!